a-farsi/merise-and-postgres-queries/readme.md

 Figure 13: Display pokemon name and average base total with two conditions.
 </p>

-##### SQL Request 4
+##### SQL query 4

-list Pokemons with the special ability 'Overgrow' and sort them by base stats in descending order
+List Pokemons with the special ability 'Overgrow' and sort them by base stats in descending order

 ```
 SELECT